- Code BIOL6125

 Note: Graduate students attend joint classes with undergraduates but are assessed separately

-- Explain and describe, in-depth, global climate change and the ways in which its effects may have impacts on plant biology.
+- Understand and describe global climate change and critically analyse the ways in which its effects may have impacts on plant biology

-- Source, compare and critically analyse relevant primary research literature in written and oral formats.
+- Find and interpret primary research literature and be able to analyze and critique the research results in written and oral formats.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.